Menu

 Tax residency in Gibraltar is determined by the 183-day rule.
 If you spend 183 days or more in Gibraltar within a tax year (July to June), you're considered tax resident and must pay Gibraltar income tax on your worldwide employment income.

-The bottom line: if you're going to base yourself in Gibraltar full-time, you will owe tax there.
+The bottom line: base yourself in Gibraltar full-time and you will owe tax there.
 The good news is the rates are far more favourable than most alternatives.
 For a deeper look at the overall tax and employment landscape, check out our relocation guide for working in Gibraltar.

 What About the Category 2 Tax Status?

 Gibraltar offers a special tax status called Category 2 for high-net-worth individuals.
-This caps your annual tax bill at around £29,000, regardless of how much you earn.
+This caps your annual tax bill at around £42,380 on your first £120,000 of income (as of 2026), regardless of how much you earn above that threshold.
 To qualify, you need to:

-Category 2 status is aimed at wealthy individuals, not your average remote worker.
-But if you're a high-earning consultant or business owner, it's worth exploring.
+Category 2 status is aimed at wealthy individuals rather than the average remote worker.
+But if you're a high-earning consultant or business owner, it's worth exploring with a Gibraltar-qualified tax adviser.
 Only a limited number of Category 2 certificates are issued each year.

 What Is Daily Life Like for a Digital Nomad in Gibraltar?